 At Cumberland Hospital, we understand children whose chronic illnesses impact their emotional outlook and behaviors.
-Combining positive reinforcement with medical treatment, our experienced professionals help young people ages two to 22 heal physically and emotionally.
+Combining positive reinforcement with medical treatment, our experienced professionals help young people, ages 2 through 21, heal physically and emotionally.

 We show patients and their families how to successfully integrate effective disease management strategies into their daily lives so they can begin to enjoy life again.

 Cumberland Hospital’s Chronic Illness Program provides a structured environment for medical supervision and treatment of underlying emotional, social and behavioral challenges.
 Our reality-based, functional approach teaches patients how to integrate their chronic illness into a healthy lifestyle.
 Learning practical life skills gives patients a sense of control in their lives, as well as a taste of independence.